KQM-git/TCL/general-mechanics/miscellaneous-entries.md

     * Adult male - 25%
     * Teen male - 35%
     * Teen female - 35%
 * The Traveler has more than 0 friendship points but less than 10 and does not accumulate.
+* The daily cap for being able to receive drops is 400 elites and 2000 common mobs.

 ## Cancelling